 Get in touch with our Tokyo Office via the Booking Enquiry Form below, and we’ll contact you to arrange your tour.

-Full-day tours for groups of 1-4, including meals, transport and museum entry from AUD$1,180.
+Two full-day tours for groups of 1-6, including meals, transport and museum entry from AUD$2,200.

 This tour helps you soak up the aesthetic feast that is Aoyama & Omotesando.
 Arguably the world’s best outdoor museum for art, design and architecture, we visit buildings by Ito Toyo, Kuma Kengo, SANAA, Ando Tadao, Nakamura Hiroshi and other Japanese and international architects.
 This area is also home to smaller galleries, studios and shops, often tucked away in back alleys, that beautifully combine commerce and art.